 We perform code transformation using strength reduction to optimize matrix multiplications, transforming multiplications to only load and store operations.
 Fig. 4 (right) shows that all the additions for MMM1/2 units are removed while only 3.33% of the additions of the original implementation [1] are required for the MMM3 unit.
 Besides, strength reduction also decreases the number of the total loop iterations to 3.33% for all the MMM units, which largely reduces the design latency.
-Furthermore, the run time of C synthesis using Vivado HLS is also reduced by over 3 times when compared with the HLS design with no strength reduction.
+Furthermore, the run time of C synthesis using Vivado HLS is also reduced by over 3 times when compared with the HLS design without strength reduction.

-To achieve low latency and high throughput, each of the dense layers in all the $f_R$ , $f_O$ , $\phi_O$ hardware units are fully unrolled.
-Besides, $N{fR}$ copies of the $f_R$ unit are deployed to reduce the design latency and II (initiation interval) with the improved hardware units in JEDI-net described earlier.
-When $N{fR}$ increases, both the design II and latency reduce as shown in Fig. 5.
-The II reduces from 600 cycles ( $3\mu s$ ) to 120 cycles ( $0.6\mu s$ ) when $N{fR}$ increases from 1 to 8.
+To achieve low latency and high throughput, each of the dense layers in all the f_R , f_O , φ_O hardware units are fully unrolled.
+Besides, N{fR} copies of the f_R unit are deployed to reduce the design latency and II (initiation interval) with the improved hardware units in JEDI-net described in Section III-C. When N{fR} increases, both the design II and latency reduce as shown in Fig. 5.
+The II reduces from 600 cycles $(3\mu s)$ to 120 cycles $(0.6\mu s)$ when N{fR} increases from 1 to 8.
 There is a cost: the large design needs 4.05 times more DSP blocks and 2.67 times more LUTs than the small one, as shown in Table I.

-Fig. 5: End-to-end latency and initiation interval (II) cycle numbers with various $N{fR}$ .
+Fig. 5: End-to-end latency and initiation interval (II) cycle numbers with various N{fR} .